About TimeShard & Some History

 TimeShard released their music on cassettes and sold them through mailing lists, and by 1991 had built a following for their live performances.

-Liverpool dance music shop and record label 3 Beat offered the Shardies a chance to release on vinyl and CD, so a deal of some kind was signed and the three hairy weirdoes and their friend and manager travelled down to London to record in a state of the art recording studio.
+Liverpool dance music shop and record label 3 Beat offered the Shardies a chance to record an album and release it on vinyl and CD, so a deal of some kind was signed and the three hairy weirdoes and their friend and manager travelled down to London to record in a state of the art recording studio.
 Peer Music Publishing (the Publishers of Timeshard) had their own studio and it was a hit factory for all kinds of top chart acts.
 The Shards had the night shift, from 8pm till 8am.
 A week in the studio cost a bunch of money so the whole album was recorded in 5 nights.

 More twisted history to come …